boblemarin/MIDI.js/README.md

 # MIDI.js - a tiny helper around the WebMIDI API

 MIDI.js is a tiny library providing some help to kick-start WebMIDI-enabled projects.
+See it in action on this [example page](https://github.com/boblemarin/MIDI.js).

 ## Features